mitre-attack/car/docs/analytics/CAR-2013-10-002/index.md

 subtypes: Process DLL
 analytic_type: TTP
 contributors: MITRE
+applicable_platforms: Windows
 ---

 Microsoft Windows allows for processes to remotely create threads within other processes of the same privilege level.
 This functionality is provided via the Windows API [CreateRemoteThread](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682437.aspx).
 Both Windows and third-party software use this ability for legitimate purposes.
 For example, the Windows process [csrss.exe](https://en.wikipedia.org/wiki/Client/Server_Runtime_Subsystem) creates threads in programs to send signals to registered callback routines.
-Both adversaries and host-based security software use this functionality to [inject DLLs](https://attack.mitre.org/techniques/T1055), but for very different purposes.
-An adversary is likely to inject into a program to [evade defenses](https://attack.mitre.org/tactics/TA0005) or [bypass User Account Control](https://attack.mitre.org/techniques/T1088), but a security program might do this to gain increased monitoring of API calls.
-One of the most common methods of [DLL Injection](https://attack.mitre.org/techniques/T1055) is through the Windows API [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx).
+Both adversaries and host-based security software use this functionality to [inject DLLs](https://attack.mitre.org/beta/techniques/T1055), but for very different purposes.
+An adversary is likely to inject into a program to [evade defenses](https://attack.mitre.org/beta/tactics/TA0005) or [bypass User Account Control](https://attack.mitre.org/beta/techniques/T1548/002), but a security program might do this to gain increased monitoring of API calls.
+One of the most common methods of [DLL Injection](https://attack.mitre.org/beta/techniques/T1055) is through the Windows API [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx).

 -   Allocate memory in the target program with [VirtualAllocEx](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366890.aspx)
 -   Write the name of the DLL to inject into this program with [WriteProcessMemory](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681674.aspx)